pagarevijayy/pagarevijayy/README.md

 Hi 👋 My name is Vijay Pagare!
 ==============================

 I've been coding and working as a software engineer for almost 3.5+ years now.
-I'm passionate about product-building, javascript, and frontend development activities.
+I'm a passionate individual who loves product-building, javascript, and frontend development activities.

 - 🌱  I’m currently strengthening my DSA and Javascript language skills
 - 🌍  I'm based in Mumbai, India (Remote)